Aki78/AirportHeistGroup3MetropoliaProject/README.md

 git pull (saves to github)

 git add . (all files)
-git commit -m "discription of changes" (saves in local computer) git push (pushs to the repository)
+git commit -m "discription of changes" (add your changes to local git history) git push (pushs to the repository)

 git rm file_name (removes file_name)